tbfe-de/mc-cppfor-ex/clock-01/README.txt

 	straight forward extension
 	still quite easy to understand
 CON-s:
-	no flexibility wrt. the counters used in the clock (eg. if a counter for weekdays should count through an enumeration Monday, Tuesday ... to Sunday)
+	no flexibility wrt. the counters used in the clock

 UNRELATED improvements: